JakeSRhodesLab/RF-AE/README.md

 # RF-AE

 Random Forest Autoencoders (RF-AE), a neural network-based framework for out-of-sample kernel extension that combines the flexibility of autoencoders with the supervised learning strengths of random forests and the geometry captured by RF-PHATE.
 RF-AE enables efficient out-of-sample supervised visualization.
+Paper can be found：[https://arxiv.org/abs/2502.13257](https://arxiv.org/abs/2502.13257)

 ## Installation
 Requirements: Python >= 3.9